Skip to primary navigation Skip to content Skip to footer

 There are several companies operating the cruises, but the offers are usually quite similar.
 The cruises are generally 3–5 hours long and they include a welcome drink, dinner, and some entertainment.
 This is also a good way to get to know the city itself.
 The boat takes you around most of the scenic spots on the river and it stops around midnight in order to allow the guests to see the fireworks.
 Although the price might get quite high, there is one huge advantage to these cruises – you get a first-hand experience of the festivity while remaining in the warmth of the cabin.

 P.S.
-Our Prague Discovery tour also features a wonderful river cruise that sets off from the beatiful Prague Venice area.
+Our Prague City Highlights Tour also features a wonderful river cruise that sets off from the beautiful Prague Venice area.
 Sailing under the Charles bridge is something you definitely shouldn’t miss!

 Fine dining

 Since a lot of champagne is often involved in celebrating the New Year’s Eve, you will probably want to go for a good dinner.
 It is also a nice way of escaping the cold outside.
-While some restaurants don’t alter their menu for Silvestr, many places offer special menus or even an all-inclusive night of fine food, drink, and dancing.
+While some restaurants don’t alter their menu for the New Year’s Eve, many places offer special menus or even an all-inclusive night of fine food, drink, and dancing.
 These, of course, come with a higher price and need to be booked in advance.
-Most of the restaurants will be taking bookings already from early November, so it’s the highest time now!
+They are taking bookings already from early November, so it’s the highest time now!
+Check this list of restaurants that have a special Christmas Eve menu, most of them will have something similar for NYE as well.

 If you opt for either of the whole-evening events, make sure you check the program carefully.
-The venues vary according to the kind of entertainment they offer and you certainly don’t want to end up in a jazz bar if you are not fond of jazz, etc. When it comes to being fancy, there are really no limits.
-With enough money, you might even spend the evening in the Municipal House or the Boccaccio Ballroom of the Grand Hotel Bohemia.
-But you might also spend a weekend in the Bahamas for all that money…
+The venues vary according to the kind of entertainment they offer and you certainly don’t want to end up in a jazz bar if you are not fond of jazz, etc. When it comes to being fancy, there are really no limits, you might even spend the evening in the Municipal House or the Boccaccio Ballroom of the Grand Hotel Bohemia.

-Prague is truly spectacular on New Year’s Eve, but, as I have already indicated, it can also get quite cold.
+Prague is truly spectacular on New Year’s Eve, but it can also get quite cold.
 That means you will probably not want to stay outside all-day-and-night-long.
 Fortunately, there is plenty of options where to hide from the cold.
 A restaurant is one option, theatre is another.
 We have a strong tradition of theatre here and most performances on the last day of the year will be fully booked.
-If you consider yourself a theatre person, I suggest you check the websites of the following venues and make a reservation as soon as possible: Nová Scéna Národního Divadla, Divadlo Kalich, Studio Dva, or Divadlo Hybernia.
+If you consider yourself a theatre person, I suggest you check the websites of the following venues and make a reservation as soon as possible: The New Stage of the National Theater or Theater Hybernia.
 Make sure you have chosen a performance in English or with English subtitles!

 A little party never killed nobody?
 Then don’t hesitate to visit any of our renowned bars or clubs.
-For the New Year’s party, I would suggest Rock Café, Roxy, or James Dean.
-For an even wilder party, we have Chapeau Rogue, Sasazu, and Cross Club.
-Either of these should be safe enough, although I recommend that you don’t leave your drink unattended and stay away from any potential skirmish – after all, Silvestr gets people emotional.
+For the New Year’s party, we would suggest Rock Café, Roxy, or James Dean.
+For an even wilder party, we have Sasazu and Cross Club.
+Either of these should be safe enough, although we recommend that you don’t leave your drink unattended and stay away from any potential skirmish – after all, Silvestr gets people emotional.

 What to avoid

-I think I have already emphasized how crowded the city can be.
-But I will say it again, nevertheless.
-PRAGUE WILL BE CROWDED!
+We have already emphasized how crowded the city can be.
+But we will say it again: PRAGUE WILL BE CROWDED!
 If crowds make you anxious, don’t even enter the city center.
 And even if you love to move around tons of people, choose a better spot than Wenceslas Square.
 Safety first.